julioz/FloorPlan/docs/contributing.md

 git push origin v<next-release-version>
 ```

+* Create a [new GitHub release based on that tag](https://github.com/julioz/FloorPlan/releases/new), and upload the zip and tar distributions

 * Make sure you have valid credentials in `~/.gradle/gradle.properties` to upload the artifacts
 ```
 SONATYPE_NEXUS_USERNAME=